wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/vs-storage-aspnet5-getting-started-queues.md

 To get started, you first need to create an Azure queue in your storage account.
 We'll show you how to create a queue in code.
 We'll also show you how to perform basic queue operations, such as adding, modifying, reading, and removing queue messages.
 The samples are written in C\# code and use the Azure Storage Client Library for .NET.
 For more information about ASP.NET, see [ASP.NET](http://www.asp.net).

 **NOTE:** Some of the APIs that perform calls to Azure storage in ASP.NET 5 are asynchronous.
-See [Asynchronous Programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
+See [Asynchronous programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
 The code below assumes async programming methods are being used.

 - See [How to use queue storage from .NET](/documentation/articles/storage-dotnet-how-to-use-queues) for more information on programmatically manipulating queues.
 - See [Storage documentation](/documentation/services/storage/) for general information about Azure Storage.
 - See [Cloud Services documentation](/documentation/services/cloud-services/) for general information about Azure cloud services.
 - See [ASP.NET](http://www.asp.net) for more information about programming ASP.NET applications.